maxpetul/C3X/README.md

 ### Distribution Hub Strategy

-Distribution Hubs are thus essentially "breadbaskets" and heavy mining areas far from your urban centers (think: Egypt feeding ancient Rome, Ukraine feeding the Soviet Union, the American midwest feeding the coasts, etc.).
+Distribution Hubs are thus essentially "breadbaskets" and heavy mining areas far from your urban centers (think: Egypt feeding ancient Rome, Ukraine feeding the Soviet Union, the American MidWest feeding the coasts, etc.).

 Creating a Distribution Hub significantly minimizes the growth potential and production output of a nearby city, so should be built wisely, likely far from your urban city cores, and well defended!
 Distribution Hub yields are also not subject to corruption.